neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Lost Weekend.md

 ---

 # The Lost Weekend (1945)

-The desperate life of a chronic alcoholic is followed through a four-day drinking bout.
+​​The desperate life of a chronic alcoholic is followed through a four-day drinking bout.

+**7.9** on [object Object]